 Learn About Vivitrol

 Consisting of naltrexone, Vivitrol is a non-narcotic, non-addictive prescription medication that can be used to treat addictions to heroin and prescription painkillers.
 This invaluable medication is considered an opioid antagonist and is typically administered one time each month via injection.
-When taken under the supervision of a trained medical professional within a licensed treatment center, Vivitrol is capable of helping men and women alike make great strides towards achieving their recovery goals.
+When taken under the supervision of a trained medical professional within a licensed treatment center, Vivitrol is capable of helping individuals make great strides towards achieving their recovery goals.

 After receiving an injection of Vivitrol, a person is no longer saddled with overwhelming cravings for continued opioid use and the uncomfortable physical symptoms of withdrawal that opioid users typically experience following the cessation of heroin or painkiller abuse.
 The reason for this is because naltrexone, Vivitrol’s active ingredient, interacts with the same receptors in the brain that are normally activated when opioid substances are abused.
 This ultimately allows a person to have both the clarity of mind and ability to function without having to grapple with the process of withdrawal.